P1xt/p1xt-guides/speedrun-practice/game-dev.md

-# Video Game Programming - Speedrun / Practice
+# Game Development - Speedrun / Practice

 ## Notes
 The following is a list of practice projects for game development intended to be used as ideas for portfolio projects or for use in a speedrun (set aside a month or two and speed through as many as you can in that time - as an intensive hands on practice.)